 Functional diseases are those in which there are no visible lesions, at least at the onset of the disease.
-The basic change is a physiologic or functional one.
+The basic change is a physiologic one.
 Two of the most common functional disorders are tension headache and irritable bowel syndrome, disorders that may be the result of unconscious stimulation of the autonomic nervous system.

 Other examples of common functional disorders are diabetes and hypertension.
 These diseases are diagnosed by laboratory evidence of increased circulating glucose in the blood and increased blood pressure readings, respectively.
-Only over time do structural changes become evident, first in blood vessels and then in the form of end-organ damage, such as necrosis of renal tissue and its replacement by fibrosis.
+Only over time do structural changes become evident, first in blood vessels and then in the form of end-organ damage.
 By this time, the disease has progressed to such a degree that complications (stroke, heart disease, blindness, and kidney disease, among others) are inevitable.
 Many mental illnesses are considered functional disorders; however, there is increasing evidence that they may, indeed, have an organic basis.
-The same is true for many other functional disorders, including diabetes and hypertension.
+The same is true for many other functional disorders.
 In fact, most diseases have a genetic basis.
 Even how people respond to external stimuli such as infectious agents, alcohol, or environmental toxins is genetically based.
-The classification of such diseases as "functional" may therefore be an oversimplification, but for the present purposes it is still of heuristic value.
+The classification of such diseases as "functional" may therefore be an oversimplification, but it is of value in understanding how diseases come to clinical attention.